ngsign/ngsign-odoo-plugin/README.md

   automatically.
 Depends on `ngsign_sale`, `sale_management`; auto-installs when both are present.
 Without a template, the global NGSign position settings apply.

-### Sales demo (POC)

-Sales → open a quotation whose customer has an email → **Envoyer pour signature client** → confirm the wizard → the order shows *En attente de signature*.
-To simulate the customer signing on the mock: click the **Signature** smart button → on the transaction click **Simulate signature (mock)** → back on the order click **Rafraîchir la signature** → status becomes *Signed* and the `SIGNED_*.pdf` is attached to the order.
-Against a real NGSign server the customer signs via the email/link instead.

 ## How it maps to the NGSign API

 | Step | NGSign web service | Client method |